uwescience/citing_software/README.md

 This page contains some links for an informal discussion at the [PDESoft 2014 workshop](http://www.pdesoft.uni-hd.de/)

+It would be great to add to this list and include also lists and ideas from other mathematical software communities.
+Feel free to clone this repository and issue a pull request, or send things to rjl at uw.edu for inclusion.

 ### General Guides

 * [Software Sustainability Institute](http://software.ac.uk/so-exactly-what-software-did-you-use)